mo7amedElfadil/bidOps/docs/ops.md

 The `workers` service listens on the Redis-backed BullMQ queue called `bidops-default`.
 API endpoints such as `POST /awards/collect` and `/tenders/collect` enqueue `collect-awards` or `collect-tenders` jobs via `enqueueAwardCollector`/`enqueueTenderCollector`, and the worker delegates them to the collectors service through `COLLECTORS_URL`.
 The same queue can host other heavy/async workloads you may add later (SLA/notification bursts, tracker imports, parser/OCR jobs, AI extraction slices, etc.) so that the API stays responsive while background work is serialized through Redis.

+Additional workloads that can be routed through this queue include:
+- Tracker-import processing (CSV parsing + field reconciliation) so uploads do not block the API.
+- Pricing recalculations and worksheet lift/pack rebuilds when there are many line items.
+- AI extraction for attachments or compliance/parser jobs that need chunking or OCR.
+- Large exports (opportunities, awards, analytics snapshots) so the UI can poll the queue for completion.
+- Ad-hoc maintenance jobs (reindexing OpenSearch, cleaning storage) you want to run safely in the background.

 ### Optional Services

 ```bash